Consumption forecasting displayed on a laptop using BoostUp's dashboard.

 Traditional rules-based forecasting methods are becoming obsolete in the face of multi-dimensional, ever-changing demand signals.
 AI/ML models have a distinct advantage - they can ingest vast datasets across multiple variables, automatically identify complex correlations, and continuously re-train themselves as new data arrives.
 This allows for much higher precision forecasts that quickly adapt to evolving consumption trends.

-We're seeing a new breed of AI-powered forecasting solutions emerge, purpose-built for the unique challenges of consumption-based business models.
+We're seeing a new breed of AI-powered consumption forecasting solutions emerge, purpose-built for the unique challenges of consumption-based business models.
 These leverage machine learning to crunch billions of data points - from product usage traces to voice/email sentiment - to reveal granular demand drivers.
 Augmented with human domain expertise, this intelligent forecasting gives companies a strategic edge through heightened demand visibility.

-How BoostUp Enables Consumption-based Planning and Forecasting
+How BoostUp Enables Consumption-based Forecasting & Planning

 • Unified Data Ingestion, Storage, and Analysis: Gain a holistic view of your XaaS revenue stack as BoostUp seamlessly ingests and aggregates data from CRM, email, calendars, call recordings, marketing, and customer success data.
 Manage and analyze historical data effectively with our comprehensive storage solutions.